 State Route 186 (US 45 Bypass) Southern ExtensionMadison County

-The City of Jackson, in coordination with TDOT, proposes to extend State Route 186 and the US 45 Bypass from State Route 1/US 70/Airways Boulevard on the west side of Jackson to State Route 5/US 45/South Highland Avenue on the south side of Jackson in Madison County.
+The City of Jackson, in coordination with TDOT, proposes to extend State Route 186 and the US 45 Bypass approximately 6.78 miles, from State Route 1/US 70/Airways Boulevard on the west side of Jackson to State Route 5/US 45/South Highland Avenue on the south side of Jackson in Madison County.
 This project is known as the Southern Extension.

 Purpose and Need

-The project, described from south to north, is as follows.
-A new interchange would provide access to the new alignment from existing US 45 (South Highland Avenue) and would require right-of-way and easements.
-The alignment begins on the west side of US 45 north of Edwards Drive and the Bonwood Industrial Park and ends on the north at Airways Boulevard (US 70/SR 1) southwest of downtown Jackson.
-This includes ramps over the West Tennessee Railroad (WTNRR) connecting the bypass to existing US 45 and a connector to SR 18 in the vicinity of Raines Springs Road.
-It also includes two optional alignments for connecting to existing Airways Boulevard on the north end of the project (Options C and C-1).
-The project is approximately 6.78 miles long.
+A new interchange would provide access to the new alignment from existing US 45 (South Highland Avenue).
+The extension would also include ramps over the West Tennessee Railroad (WTNRR), connecting the bypass to existing US 45, and a connector to SR 18 in the vicinity of Raines Springs Road.
+Preliminary designs include two optional alignments for connecting to existing Airways Boulevard on the north end of the project (Options C and C-1).

-Access control is planned for the project.
-Access to US 45 Bypass will be limited to the following locations, from south to north:
+Access to the US 45 Bypass will be limited to the following locations, from south to north.

-· Riverside Drive north of North Fork of Forked Deer River (non-signalized intersection); and
+- Riverside Drive north of the North Fork of the Forked Deer River (non-signalized intersection)